FarmasiaVR/farmasia-vr/Docs/Architecture/architecture.md

 ### TaskDescriptionManager
 This is a script that handles all of the displays that show the user's current task.

+### TaskboardManager
+This script is made to show the player all the tasks they can do and which tasks they have completed.

 ### HintManager
 This is a script that handles all of the hint boxes in the scene.